p-on/RobloxDiscordFinder/README.md

 - Checking the [RoPro](https://ropro.io/) API for a linked Discord

 ### What is the intended use for this tool?
 To make finding peoples Discords from Roblox easier.
-Roblox Discord Finder searches through a users friends list (aswell as the target user) to find their Discords too so even if you can't find who you are looking for their friends may be able to help you out.
+Roblox Discord Finder searches through a users friends list (aswell as the target user) to find their Discords too so even if you can't find who you are looking for, their friends may be able to help you out.

 ### I need further help
 If you are struggling to run this contact me on Discord `pigeon#0002`